dkhundley/ds-workstation-setup/command-line-interface/README.md

 ![](../admin/assets/windows-terminal-settings.png)

-Technically, this is all you need to do to get `Windows Terminal working`, but there are some cool things we can do with `Windows Terminal` / `PowerShell` that aren't available right out of the box.
+Technically, this is all you need to do to get `Windows Terminal` working, but there are some cool things we can do with `Windows Terminal` / `PowerShell` that aren't available right out of the box.
 If you'd like to enable these advanced features, check out the next subsection!

 ### Customizing Windows Terminal
 While the `Windows Terminal` certainly works just fine as we installed it above, most developers (including myself) appreciate extra levels of customization that help navigating the CLI a lot easier.
 When we're done with this customization, this is what your `Windows Terminal` might look like:

-**INSERT SCREENSHOT OF CUSTOM WINDOWS TERMINAL**
+**INSERT SCREENSHOT OF CUSTOM WINDOWS TERMINAL WHEN COMPLETE**

 To enable this, we will be using something called `Oh My Posh`, "Posh" being short for `PowerShell`.
 In the Mac world, there is a very popular CLI customization tool called `Oh My Zsh`, so `Oh My Posh` is basically Window's version of that.
 To get this working, we'll need to follow the following high level steps: